ascar-io/pilot-bench/doc/features/statistics-101.rst

 prevents the property to be measured from reaching its maximum value.
 In these cases, even though the results may look correct, it may well be not repeatable in another environment.
-Random errors are affected by ``noise'' outside our control, and can result in non-repeatable measurements if the sample size is not large enough or samples are not independent and identically distributed (\emph{i.i.d.}).
+Random errors are affected by "noise" outside our control, and can result in non-repeatable measurements if the sample size is not large enough or samples are not independent and identically distributed (`i.i.d.`_).

 We will discuss how to achieve these properties in the following sections, and one can see that scientifically performing a benchmark